Professor Sita Popat

 2007-9 Relocating Choreographic Process: The impact of Grid technologies and collaborative memory on the documentation of practice-led research in dance (AHRC/EPSRC/JISC-funded) with Ms Helen Bailey (University of Bedfordshire), Dr Simon Buckingham Shum (Open University), Mr Michael Daw (University of Manchester).

 2006-8 Projecting Performance: Interrelationships between performance and technology, dancer and operator (AHRC-funded) with Mr Scott Palmer and KMA Creative Technologies Ltd.

 2007-8 Emergent Objects: Designing the Technological Interface through Performance (AHRC/EPSRC-funded) with Professor Mick Wallis, and co-investigators from University of Leeds, Nottingham Trent University, University of Huddersfield, and Shadow Robot Company (London).

 2005-6 Emergent Objects: Performance and Design Research (EPSRC/AHRC Designing for the 21st Century) with Professor Calvin Taylor, Professor Mick Wallis and Dr Joslin McKinney.

 Advisory Board member, Arts and Humanities Research Council (AHRC)

-Associate Editor and co-founder, International Journal of Performance Arts & Digital Media (Routledge)
+Advisory Editor and co-founder, International Journal of Performance Arts & Digital Media (Taylor & Francis)

 Standing Committee member, Digital Research in the Humanities and Arts (DRHA)